glasszy/wastedetection/README.roboflow.txt

-YOLO Waste Detection - v1 V1
+waste-detection - v10 2023-12-03 10:29pm
 ==============================

-This dataset was exported via roboflow.com on February 7, 2023 at 9:51 AM GMT
+This dataset was exported via roboflow.com on December 3, 2023 at 3:35 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects